Cobalt(II) chloride

-Cobalt(II) chloride is an inorganic compound, a salt of cobalt and chlorine, with the formula CoCl_{2}.
-The compound forms several hydrates CoCl_{2}·nH_{2}O, for n = 1, 2, 6, and 9.
-Claims of the formation of tri- and tetrahydrates have not been confirmed.
-The anhydrous form is a blue crystalline solid; the dihydrate is purple and the hexahydrate is pink.
-Commercial samples are usually the hexahydrate, which is one of the most commonly used cobalt salts in the lab.
+Cobalt(II) chloride refers to inorganic compounds with the formula CoCl2*(H2O)_{n}.
+These compounds include anhydrous CoCl2 as well as several hydrates.
+The anhydrous form is a blue solid; the dihydrate is purple and the hexahydrate is pink.
+The hexahydrate is commonly used in the laboratory.

 Properties

-Anhydrous
+Solid forms

-At room temperature, anhydrous cobalt chloride has the cadmium chloride structure (CdCl_{2}) (R3̅m) in which the cobalt(II) ions are octahedrally coordinated.
-At about 706 °C (20 degrees below the melting point), the coordination is believed to change to tetrahedral.
+Anhydrous cobalt chloride has the cadmium chloride structure (CdCl_{2}) (R3̅m) in which the cobalt(II) ions are octahedrally coordinated.
+At about 706 °C (20 degrees below the melting point), the coordination changes to tetrahedral.
 The vapor pressure has been reported as 7.6 mmHg at the melting point.
+The anhydrous salt, which is hygroscopic, sublimes under flowing hydrogen chloride.
+The dihydrate, CoCl_{2}(H_{2}O)_{2}, is a coordination polymer.
+Each Co center is coordinated to four doubly bridging chloride ligands.
+The octahedron is completed by a pair of mutually trans aquo ligands.